 Bedtime can be frustrating time for parents.
 But there are things you can do to help your children fall asleep.

-Tola runs our Family Life Program for Mums and Dads and in her role, she speaks to many families who are struggling when it comes to bedtime.
-Here are her best tips for helping children fall asleep.
+The Family Life Program for Mums and Dads supports parents who are struggling when it comes to bedtime.
+Here are some tips for helping children fall asleep.

 9 tips to help your child fall asleep at night

 Sometimes kids just can’t get to sleep and it does become hard for parents.
 It is hard for the kids as well, because in the morning they wake up still exhausted.